61130061/NERDTree/ROADMAP.md

 We try to bring [NERDTree Vim](https://github.com/preservim/nerdtree) features to VSCode as much as possible.

-✅🌟 = feature completed with with VS Code specific customization
+✅🌟 = feature completed with VS Code specific customization

 ✅ = feature completed